9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 1/Terms/Programming.md

 [[Programming]] to create a specific set of instructions for a computer to execute tasks.
 Programming allows analysts to complete repetitive tasks and processes with a high degree of accuracy and efficiency.
 It also helps reduce the risk of human error, and can save hours or days compared to performing the work manually.

 **[[Programming]]** is a process that can be used to create a specific set of instructions for a computer to execute tasks.
 Security analysts use programming languages, such as Python, to execute automation. **[[Automation]]** is the use of technology to reduce human and manual effort in performing common and repetitive tasks.
 Automation also helps reduce the risk of human error.

+**Programming as a Tool:** Security professionals utilize **[[programming]]** as a tool to provide specific instructions for computers to execute tasks.
+This can be compared to a vending machine, where instructions (e.g., providing money, making a selection) lead to desired outcomes (e.g., receiving a product, getting change back).